PCI DSS compliance enabled by Network Security

 Make sure that Digital Vaccine Auto-Sync is enabled in Network Security.
 This setting is automatically enabled to ensure that the latest filters are used to protect your environment.
 Learn more.

-Set up event management to send appliance events and alerts for monitoring.
+Set up event management to send virtual appliance events and alerts for monitoring.

 - Connect to Splunk or another system log server to send IPS events to your security information and event management (SIEM).
 Learn more.